squarepupil/website-pages/src/pages/detailed.md

 ## Hard Work

+++This is a hard school.
+Our students are creating who they are and that is a very hard task.++

 Our school offers a very demanding education.
 That which happens within our walls is authentic.
 This includes things perceived as kind, agreeable, and easy, but it also necessarily includes those things that are difficult,